nathaly619/bioconda-docs/source/developer/bulk.rst

   local clone of https://github.com/bioconda/bioconda-recipes to the bulk branch while marking the commit as being eligible for a CI run (by automatically prefixing the message with ``[ci run]``).
   The **bulk-commit** subcommand does not push the commit.
-This enables you to do multiple fine-grained commits and pus them in one pass via a subsequence ``git push`` that triggers a single CI run.
+This enables you to do multiple fine-grained commits and push them in one pass via a subsequent ``git push`` that triggers a single CI run.
 * **bulk-trigger-ci**: ``bioconda-utils bulk-trigger-ci`` creates an empty commit that is immediately pushed automatically to the bulk branch, thereby triggering a CI run.
-This can be used to restart the CI run in case all of the previous runs are finished without build failures but there are still packages that need to be build (and haven't been before because the job runtime limits were reached and the CI has terminated them (usually this happens after somewhat more than 5 hours)).
+This can be used to restart the CI run in case all of the previous runs are finished without build failures but there are still packages that need to be built (and haven't been before because the job runtime limits were reached and the CI has terminated them (usually this happens after somewhat more than 5 hours)).

 Updating pinnings